kStoko23/kStoko23/README.md

 <!--![Banner image showcasing Kuba's passion for coding, sailing, and snowboarding](https://example.com/path-to-banner-image/banner.jpg)-->

-I'm a third-year Computer Science student from Poland, passionate about mobile app development, game development, sailing, snowboarding, and all things tech!
+I'm a currently pursuing my Master's in Computer Science, based in Poland.
+I'm passionate about web development and vast world of matemathics and also sailing, snowboarding, and all things tech!
 When I'm not coding, I love learning about new tech trends, PC hardware, video games and sailing adventures.

 ## 🚀 About Me

-- 🎓 Currently pursuing my degree in Computer Science and sharpening my skills in various programming languages and technologies.
+- 🎓 Bachelor of Computer Science
-- 🌱 I'm exploring web development and mobile app development to broaden my horizons and expand my skillset.
+- 🌱 Passionate about web development
-- 🎮 I enjoy game development and love diving into the world of game design and mechanics.
 - ⛵️ When I'm not coding or learning about tech, I'm out on the water sailing, playing some of my favorite games or hitting the slopes for some snowboarding action.
-- 💬 I believe in the power of collaboration and open-source projects to drive innovation and help us grow as developers.

 ## 🛠 Skills

 - **Programming Languages**: Python, Java, JavaScript
 - **Web Development**: Angular
 - **Mobile App Development**: Ionic 6, Android Studio
-- **Game Development**: Unity 3D

 ## 📚 Currently Learning